 David is proud of the consistent track record of success that is the firm’s hallmark.
 “I want our clients to receive the health and medical care they need, and to preserve their money and property so they can continue to live with dignity and in comfort.
-That’s our goal,” he says.
+At the same time, we want to create effective estate plans for them.
+Those are our goals,” he says.
 He attributes Lamson & Cutner’s outstanding accomplishments both to the firm’s approach, and to the first-class professionals it employs.
 “We have a great team,” David says, “it would be hard to duplicate their skill and dedication to getting the best results for our clients.”

 After attending U.C.L.A., David earned his law degree from the University of Southern California, graduating with honors.
 One of the ten top students in his class, he was a member of the esteemed Order of the Coif and was on the Board of Editors of the school’s Law Review.

-David is selected by Martindale-Hubbell and American Lawyer Media as a “Top Rated Lawyer for Estate Planning, Family Law, Elder Law.”
-Also, under the Martindale-Hubbell Peer Review Ratings System, David has been given the top, AV Preeminent, rating for more than 30 years as having the highest possible peer review ratings in legal ability and ethical standards.
+David is selected by Martindale-Avvo and American Lawyer Media as a “Top Rated Lawyer for Estate Planning, Family Law, Elder Law.”
+Also, under the Martindale-Avvo Peer Review Ratings System, or more than 30 years David has received the top, AV Preeminent, rating given to attorneys who are ranked at the highest level of professional excellence for their legal expertise, communication skills, and ethical standards by their peers.

 David loves the outdoors, and particularly enjoys sailing and skiing.
 He and his family spend much of their leisure time on their sailboat, which is named in memory of his mother.
 David is also an accomplished pianist, speaks French fluently, and enjoys reading novels and biographies.
-He lives with his wife and son in Westchester County, New York.
+He lives with his wife and son in Fairfield County, Connecticut.